mariof89/2PC-SharedFriends/README.md

     # 2 - david

-The two parties have been computed the shared friends with the counterpart using 11323 gates.
+The two parties have been computed ther common friends using 11323 gates.